echemdb/website/pages/about.md

 Ultimately, this approach allows for a seamless comparison of published data with laboratory-derived data and theoretical models.

-The tools are developed focusing on electrochemical data.
-The key issues for compliance with the FAIR principles for these data are (i) metadata standards and (ii) accessibility to published data which are often not machine-readable.
+Key issues for compliance with the FAIR principles are that many research areas lack (i) metadata standards and (ii) published data is mostly inaccessible or not machine-readable.
 More specifically, research data often stored as CSV usually do not contain information on the units of the axis/columns or contain metadata annotating and describing the data.